Ricardo Armentano

 Ricardo Luis Armentano Feijoo (born 3 August 1957) is an Uruguayan professor and researcher who has worked in biomedical engineering and cardiovascular systems.
-He currently serves as the director of the GIBIO research group at the National Technological University — Buenos Aires Regional Faculty (Argentina).
-Also he is the director of the Department of Biological Engineering, University of the Republic (Uruguay).
+He is the director of the GIBIO research group at the National Technological University — Buenos Aires Regional Faculty (Argentina).
+He is also the director of the Department of Biological Engineering, University of the Republic (Uruguay).
 He has two doctoral degrees, two post-doctoral degrees, and has authored more than 300 research articles and 20 books/book chapters.